macc-n/ros_unitree/README.md

 * Key '2': Passive/Trotting to FixedStand
 * Key '3': Fixed stand to FreeStand
 * Key '4': FixedStand/FreeStand to Trotting
+* Key '5': FixedStand to MoveBase
+* Key '8': FixedStand to StepTest
+* Key '9': FixedStand to SwingTest
+* Key '0': FixedStand to BalanceTest

 # Gazebo Worlds